This post was co-written by A. Summerfield (Vineland Research and Innovation Centre) and S. Jandricic.

 Detailed information can be found in this scientific review article, but is summarized here:

 - COMMON NAME: This species is sometimes called tobacco thrips – but Frankliniella fusca, a thrips species native to North America that can also be found in greenhouses also goes by that name!
 So we’ll just have to go with Parvispinus for now.
+Other suggestions for common names have been pepper thrips as well as Twaianese thrips or Southeast Asian thrips (see this UF-IFAS pest alert).

 - HOST PLANTS: Like most thrips, this species can feed on a wide range of host plants.
 New invasions in Europe & North America have generally been intercepted on tropical plants, such as Mandevilla, Dipladenia, Gardenia, Anthurium, Hoya, Orchids, Ficus, Gerbera and Schefflera.
 In its native range in Indonesia and Thailand, it is also a pest of many vegetable and fruit crops including peppers (especially chilli), tobacco, eggplant, and strawberry.
 Therefore, these crops should also be scouted for unusual thrips species or thrips-like damage, especially if grown in the same greenhouse, propagation facility, or garden centre as tropical plants.